AuthorizeNet/inperson-sdk-ios/README.md

 3. Copy Bundle Resources.

-    a)	Include the `Response.bundle` and `AnetEMVStoryBoard.storyboard` fields from the _AnetEMVSdk.framework_ file in the application.
+    a)	Include the `AnetEMVStoryBoard.storyboard` and `eject.mp3` fields from the _AnetEMVSdk.framework_ file in the application.
 If you included them correctly, you should be able to see Target > Build Phases > Copy Bundle Resources.

     b)	The `Response.bundle` field is required to show a simulated response for approved and declined transactions.